wp-plugins/paypal-subscription-button/readme.txt

 * Uses Wordpress cron to automatically check members status who are subscribed to one time payment
 * Intuitive and clean backend for configuration
 * Supports sandbox/testing mode
-* Allows sending all IPNs to your email address to monitor every transaction
 * Supports adding/deleting custom roles
 * Displays dynamic list of custom roles within a table
-* Allows safe upgrade
+* Safe to upgrade
+* Sends all IPNs to your email address to monitor every transaction

 == Installation ==